The Purple Album (Whitesnake album)

-The Purple Album is the twelfth studio album by British hard rock band Whitesnake.
+The Purple Album is the twelfth studio album by British-American rock band Whitesnake.
 It contains remakes of songs from Deep Purple band lineups Mark III and Mark IV, when Whitesnake lead singer David Coverdale was a member of that band.
 It was released on 29 April in Japan, 15 May in Europe, 18 May in the UK and 19 May 2015 in the US through Frontiers Records.
 On 13 October 2023, Whitesnake and RHINO reissued The Purple Album: Special Gold Edition in celebration of Coverdale's 50th anniversary of joining the Deep Purple, besides remixing and remastering, "features previously unreleased recordings, including the very demo that secured Coverdale's spot with Deep Purple".

 Background

 A collection of re-recorded songs from Coverdale's time in Deep Purple, the idea sprang from talks he and Jon Lord had about a possible Mark III reunion a few years earlier.
 After Lord's death in 2012, Coverdale discussed the idea with Ritchie Blackmore, but they were unable to come to an agreement on the nature of the undertaking.
 Coverdale then decided to move forward with the project under the Whitesnake banner.
 Originally, the idea was acclaimed by Coverdale's wife, Cindy, "who suggested I (David) consider it as a Whitesnake project" in late 2013.
 He described the resulting record as a tribute to his time in Deep Purple.

-It is also the first album since the band's 1989 studio album, Slip of the Tongue, to feature drummer Tommy Aldridge.
+Recording

+Coverdale worked on his project at the recently built Hook City Studios in Reno, Nevada.
+Guitarist Joel Hoekstra joined Whitesnake for the first time to record with them since Doug Aldrich's departure in 2014.
+Drummer Tommy Aldridge had also recently returned to the group after his departure in 2007.
+This was Aldrige's second studio recording with the group since 1989, where he last played Slip of the Tongue.

+Beach mentioned that his guitar solos were enforceably have to be approved by Coverdale for the entire album.